What is a neck warmer?

 - Foulard – Start with the hairband, but open up the back of the neck warmer slightly.
 Create some fabulous hairdos with this style!

 Neck warmers with your design printed on

 Create your own custom printed neck warmer to add some stylish flair to your hiking trip, or simply for a splash of extra colour in your wardrobe.
-Our made in the UK neck warmer are created from sustainable materials with wind resistant and heat-retaining properties to keep you extra comfortable in your adventuring.
+Our made in the UK neck warmer is created from sustainable materials with wind resistant and heat-retaining properties to keep you extra comfortable in your adventuring.